-Welcome back, amazing friends!!
+Welcome, amazing friends!!
 I am so excited about today’s makeover!
-I am going to use this antique serpentine dresser to show how to properly paint furniture using chalk paint AND how to tackle all the problems that come with older pieces of furniture.
+I’m going to use this antique serpentine dresser to show how to chalk paint furntiure AND how to tackle all the problems that come with older pieces of furniture.

 We’ll tackle how to remove veneer, how to get rid of musty odors, and more!